nearform/otlp-blueprint/README.md

 - From directory /pkg-svcs/frontend/ and run `npm run dev`

 ## Run backend end
+- Change directory to /pkg-svcs/backend/ and copy the content of .env.sample to .env by running `cp .env.sample .env`
 - From directory /pkg-svcs/backend/ and run `npm run start`

 Note that at this point in time we dont have db connectivity from the backend.